hayat01sh1da/file-cleaners/README.md

 .
 Provide the dirname or filename pattern you would like to delete *.rb
 Provide -e(execution) if you would truly like to delete the files.
-This operation is cannot be undone, so trying to run without -e(dry_run) once is strongly recommended
+This operation is cannot be undone, so trying to run without -e once is strongly recommended

 Target dirname is /mnt/c/Users/binlh/Documents/web/file-cleaner/ruby
 ========== [DRY RUN] Total File Count to Clean: 3 ==========